 4. Book age-appropriate activities:

-While many folks leave an African safari holiday until their children are a touch older, you’ll be able to still have a rewarding experience with toddlers or young children if you propose age-appropriate activities. confine mind that activities which are appropriate for a 3 and five-year-old aren’t necessarily visiting engage 10 and 12-year old children.
+While many folks leave an African safari holiday until their children are a touch older, you’ll be able to still have a rewarding experience with toddlers or young children if you propose age-appropriate activities. confine mind that activities that are appropriate for a 3 and five-year-old aren’t necessarily visiting engage 10 and 12-year old children.

 Some lodges and camps may have childminders available to seem after children while you’re out on game drives and walking safaris while others will offer eco-adventures and cultural village visits which will appeal to older children and teenagers.